rphlo/simple-rng/README.md

 # simple-rng
-Simple Javascript RNG that can take a seed.
+Simple Javascript Random Number Generator that can take a seed.
+Try to use same methods than the ones available in python random module.

 Usage: